wp-plugins/multi-post-newsletter/readme.txt

 Due to a complete rewrite we are not able to offer a backward-compatibility to Version 0.5.5.5.
 Please test on a local system before you install Version 1.0!

 == Changelog ==

+= 1.0.2 =
+* Code: Fixed Warning in Prepare Dialog
+* Code: Fixed Warning in PDF Preview
+* Code: Fixed Warning while check for the pro folder
+* Code: Fixed Warning in Auto Update
+* Code: Fixed Warning in Template
+* Code: Fixed unnecessary type in user and widget

 = 1.0.1 =
 * Code: Fixed several Notices